AB-Pardakulov/Magnum-Opus-Public/README.md

 Advanced Multi-Function Discord bot with AI and Search Capabilities

 Setup:
-Make sure you have PIP installed on your system/virtual environment and install the following packages. \n `pip install Discord`
+Make sure you have PIP installed on your system/virtual environment and install the following packages.
+`pip install Discord`
 `pip install google-generativeai`
 `pip install google-serp-api`